 - Snack on fruits and vegetables.
 Sugars from these are converted slowly into energy, and they are an important source of vitamins, minerals, and fiber.

 - Keep hydrated while you are working to promote physical and mental performance, but do not overload the bladder with fluid before bed.

 Access to the grocery store and adequate facilities to prepare food can be hard for night workers.
 Be prepared and take food to work to ensure that you eat properly and stay alert.

 Taking a nap can become an essential element of working safely overnight.
 While a short nap before you start your shift can help to combat fatigue, a nap during your break may be vital for maintaining alertness and remaining vigilant.

 Ideally, your night shift naps should not exceed 45 minutes.
 Sleep is comprised of different stages, which complete in cycles of between 90 and 100 minutes.
 One sleep cycle runs from light sleep to deep sleep.

 Be careful about how long you nap for in order to ensure that you do not wake up during deep sleep.
 Waking from a deep sleep is associated with greater sleep inertia, meaning that you will take longer to feel alert and will not feel refreshed.

 Caffeine is a stimulant.
 When used carefully, your daily dose of coffee can help you to remain alert throughout a shift.
 However, improper use can cause gastrointestinal upsets and muscle shakes.

 Most people take a huge dose of coffee at the start of their shift in order to jump-start their day.
-However, research suggests taking a different approach to maximize the effects of caffeine for shift workers.
+However,

 Workers that consumed smaller — equivalent to quarters of cups of coffee — and more frequent doses of caffeine throughout their day experienced enhance wakefulness, performed better on cognitive tests, and had fewer accidental naps than those who had had no caffeine.